rajnish-488/Ytube/README.md

 double click on it you will grt the GUI.

 rest for any dougth yiu can read the read me file in it.

+you can se ther is also yt name file tihs are the code the rest are the extended object nead to run the  softare carefully.